In a Nutshell

 - Good customer support

-QMedic’s wristband or pendant monitoring device passively detects the wearer’s abnormal behaviors, in order to forewarn family members and medical personnel of any possible incident or decline.
-Behaviors might include sleep disturbances, late wake-up times, periods of inactivity or lack of motion, location (limited to indoor only), and time spent outside the home.
+When QMedic’s wristband or pendant monitoring device is worn, it passively detects abnormal events and behaviors displayed by the wearer, in order to forewarn family members and medical personnel of any possible incident or decline.
+Behaviors include sleep disturbances, late wake-up times, periods of inactivity or lack of motion, location (limited to indoor only), and time spent outside the home.
 After picking up abnormalities in behaviors, the device sends real-time alerts to pre-selected caregivers in a 24/7 medical help center, allowing them to respond to any emergency necessary or to just further monitor the situation, ensuring safety and wellness of the consumer.
-The monitoring center takes action on every call, so if the device button is pressed but the patient can’t speak, an ambulance or caregiver will be alerted.
+The monitoring center takes action on every call, so if the device button is pressed but the patient can’t speak, an ambulance or caregiver will be alerted, and will respond accordingly.

 Both the wristband and pendant offer features that emphasize simplicity for patients.
-The devices are waterproof, including the plastic call button and the adjustable wristband, so the device can be worn at all times to ensure maximum monitoring.
-QMedic devices don’t need to be recharged, and the battery is guaranteed to last for 2 years.
-The company monitors the battery at all times, and will send a new wearable for free if it runs low.
+Both devices are waterproof, including the plastic call button and the adjustable wristband.
+This feature allows the device to be worn at all times, ensuring maximum monitoring.
+Additionally, devices don’t need to be recharged.
+QMedic states that once the device is received, the battery will last for 2 years.
+The company monitors the battery at all times, and will send a new wearable for free if the battery runs low.
 If you’re worried about the battery, you can call customer support to check its level.
-The devices—both the wristband and the pendant—are thinner than we expected, which ensures comfort for the wearer.
+The devices — both wristband and pendant — are thinner than we expected, which ensures comfort for the wearer.

-Setting up QMedic starts with picking the desired location for the base station.
-It’s best to position it in a central area of your home that is easily accessible.
-After choosing the location, all you have to do is either plug it into a power source and a landline phone port, or, if you’ve chosen the cellular option, plug it into a power source and turn it on.
+Setting up QMedic starts with picking the desired location for the base station (it’s best to have it in a central area of your home that is easily accessible).
+After choosing its location, all you have to do is either plug it into a power source and a landline phone port, or, if the cellular option is chosen, plug it into a power source and turn it on.

 If the landline base station option is chosen, take out the current phone using the landline phone jack from the port, and plug the base station in.
 Then, you can take your phone and plug it directly into a port on the base station itself.
 This way, you are able to use both the QMedic base station as well as your phone to make calls.
 The cellular setup is slightly easier to use, as the base station comes with a pre-installed sim card in the device and all you have to do is plug it into a power source.
 You can set your preferences and choose who the caregiver or the monitoring center should contact in the case of an emergency.
 After the base station has been properly installed, test both the base and the wearable device by pressing the button on your wristband or pendant to make a call.